1 Crucial Thing to do Before Starting Web App Development6 mins read

 One common mistake

 So many companies, especially startups, are making a mistake that is costing them thousands of dollars annually.
-They are forgetting to identify the real needs of their customers because many entrepreneurs believe they have invented an extraordinary product.
+They forget to identify the real needs of their customers because many entrepreneurs believe they have invented an amazing product.
 In fact, in 99% of cases, this is sadly not the case.

 Data vs. assumptions

-Do you know the feeling when you get an amazing idea?
+Do you know the feeling when you get a fantastic idea?
 It is like an explosion in your head.
 People are often eager to bring their idea to life as fast as possible after such inspiration strikes.

 So what’s wrong with that?

 Product owners and developers often assume that they know what their customer wants.
-After long meetings of brainstorming with your team, many brilliant ideas can be generated and that is essential to the product creation process.
+After long meetings of brainstorming with your team, many brilliant ideas can be generated, and that is essential to the new product development (NDA) process.